The Vindicator (film): Plot

 Later, the thugs' bodies are discovered.
-Whyte, fearing a police investigation of Project Frankenstein, hires the elite assassin Hunter (Pam Grier) to track down and eliminate Carl.
+Whyte, fearing a police investigation of Project Frankenstein, hires the elite assassin Hunter to track down and eliminate Carl.

-The next day, Lauren visits Carl's colleague and friend Burt Arthurs (Maury Chaykin) to tell him about her conversation with Carl.
+The next day, Lauren visits Carl's colleague and friend Burt Arthurs to tell him about her conversation with Carl.
 Burt shows her security footage of the accident to convince her of Carl's death.
 In the evening, Carl's voice comes over the synthesizer again; this time, however, Whyte's accomplice Kessler is monitoring them.
 Carl learns that Massey signed his autopsy report and death certificate, and sets out to confront him.
 At his home, secured by Hunter's forces, Massey is snorting cocaine and evicting his girlfriend Lisa when Carl appears to interrogate him.
 In doing so, Carl learns that if he can get to the suit's programming, he can remove the rage program.
 Massey shoots Carl in panic, which causes Carl to again lose control and he throws Massey out of the window.
 Lisa bears witness, so Hunter kills her to cover up the project.

 Carl flees down the sewers, and Hunter gives pursuit along with her men.
 They corner Carl, and their guns damage his life-support system.
 Carl defends himself by ripping open a gas line and manages to incinerate Hunter's men as well as Kessler, then escapes.
 Hunter confronts Whyte, who had not disclosed the Frankenstein enhancements, and he admits that the enhanced Carl is nearly indestructible.
 Meanwhile, Carl arranges a meeting with Lauren by coded message.
 Upset over his grotesque appearance, he exhorts her to leave him and move far away.
 He also asks her to summon Burt's help, which she does.
 Carl meets with him but, unbeknownst to Carl, Burt has betrayed him and is working for Whyte and the two have set a trap for Carl.
 He falls through a rigged floor into a trap of quick-setting resin.
 Whyte sends the block of resin to ARC, but Carl's strength prevails and he breaks out during transport.
 Meanwhile, Whyte tells Burt that he has to get rid of Lauren as well if he wants to keep his high paying position.